tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 ([@rupertredington](https://twitter.com/rupertredington)).
 It was a audio visual bonanza, shining a light on the Agile manifesto, ending up in fireworks!

-It was a day filled with passion and I am already looking forward to next years instalment of NorDevCon!
+It was a day filled with passion and I am already looking forward to next year's instalment of NorDevCon!